 Fitbit devices are great, but they have their share of problems.
 Not every user will encounter them, but at least it’s a good idea to be aware of the most common ones.

 The first one worth mentioning relates to syncing.
-Some users have reported having trouble syncing data from their Fitbit to their Android device.
+Some users have reported having trouble syncing data from their Fitbit to their Android devices.
 There are many potential solutions available that can get rid of the problem quite quickly, so you shouldn’t worry about this too much, although it is annoying when experienced.

 Users also frequently report issues about their Fitbit not receiving notifications from their Android device, not charging properly, and not updating properly.
 We won’t list all of the issues here since we have a dedicated article on this topic that also contains potential solutions for each problem.
 What’s important to know is that there aren’t any major issues with Fitbit devices that should stop you from buying one.